 Military Nurse to Travel Nurse

 Exploring a civilian nursing career can be daunting, but rest assured, military nurses have an advantage when taking on civilian roles.
 From critical care to disaster preparedness, military nurses are uniquely equipped to become travel nurses.
 Military nurses are trained to perform under extreme circumstances but don’t take it from us.
 TNAA traveler Jenn explains how her military training prepared her to be a nurse.

 “I feel like the military really set me up for travel nursing.
 I bounced from duty station to duty station every year to year and a half.
 I also was expected to really hit the ground running once I was on my assigned unit.

-When I was deployed I was expected to not only know my job but I was expected to know how to do the medic’s job, the lab techs job and how to be a nurse in 3 other departments.
+During deployment, the expectation was to not only know my job, but to understand how to do the medic’s job, the lab tech’s job, and how to be a nurse in 3 other departments.
 We expected to jump in and help literally where ever we were needed.

-This has really helped when it comes to travel nursing.
+The experience really helped prepare me to handle travel nursing.
 I don’t get nervous or anxious because I was trained to know how to do my job in any situation.
-I also feel like the Army set me up to be a very self-sufficient nurse, so I feel like I do ok if I don’t have a CNA to help me because I was taught how to work independently and on my own if I needed to.
-I was also taught to chart on different charting systems and different software depending on where in the world I was at the time.
+I also feel like the Army set me up to be a very self-sufficient nurse, so I feel like I do ok if I don’t have a CNA to help me because I learned how to work independently and on my own if I needed to.
+I learned how to chart on different charting systems and different software depending on where in the world I was at the time.
 Being stationed in Germany set me up to working with a different culture and opened my eyes up to new ways to do things and work well with others.
 And lastly, the Army set up to be able to work well with people I just met because every changed duty stations at different times and I was constantly meeting new people and sending staff to other places.